jcoene/mongoid-mapreduce/README.md

 ## How simple is simple?

+Short answer: very!

+There are two map/reduce formulae:

-Very.
-You provide a Mongoid model, criteria, map key and a list of fields to be aggregated.
-It returns a list of results (one per unique map key value).
+**Aggregates:** Provide a map key and a list of fields to be aggregated via addition.

+**Array List:** Provide an array field, the values will be individually aggregated via addition.

 ## Getting Started